basarat/typescript-book/docs/compiler/parser.md

 ------------ SemicolonToken 13 14
 ---- EndOfFileToken 14 14
 ```
-This looks like a (very right sided) tree if you tilt your head to the right.
+This looks like a (very right sided) tree if you tilt your head to the left.